mendix/docs/content/data-hub/general/data-hub-api-how-to.md

 The blue boxes indicate that an object is made up of a collection (of objects, data and arrays); the red an array of data; and the solid outline indicates if the item is always returned in the response.
 Not all sub-levels of the schemas are shown in the representation below.

-For the full specification, refer to the [http://datahub-spec.s3-website.eu-central-1.amazonaws.com/search.html).
+For the full specification, refer to the [Search API](http://datahub-spec.s3-website.eu-central-1.amazonaws.com/search.html).

 ![search results](attachments/data-hub-api-how-to/data-object-schematic.png)